 Tertiary sources are a specialized type of source used as a part of your research process.
-Often, tertiary sources won’t even appear in your list of works cited, because they’re used so early in the research process.
+Most often, tertiary sources won’t appear in your list of works cited, because they’re used so early in the research process.
 They’re starting places that help lead you to the sources you’ll eventually quote and cite in your papers.

 When presenting your ideas, it’s always a good idea to acknowledge difference of opinion and discuss those differences as a part of your writing.
 Keep this in mind as you do research, looking not only for information that agrees with you, but also that which does not.
 Sometimes you may want to specifically investigate different points of view on an issue.
-These resources can help you do that:
+This worksheet will help you structure that process:

 A great tool for your research is the bibliography in a scholarly book, article, or tertiary source.
-When you find a great book or article on your topic, you can mine their references for more sources!
-The only problem is, you may come up with a citation that's pure gold, but how do you get a copy of the item?
+When you find a great book or article on your topic, you can use their references for more sources!
+The only problem is, you may come up with a citation that's perfect, but how do you get a copy of the item?
 Your first stop is to see whether the library has it, of course!